-Under the terms of the Judgment, Servicer is required to provide mortgage loan relief to distressed borrowers and a refinancing program to current borrowers who would not otherwise qualify for a refinance.
-The mortgage loan relief and refinancing program are required to be through one or more of the forms Consumer Relief and a refinancing program set out in Exhibit D (Consumer Relief).
+As reported in the Interim Report, under the terms of the Judgment, Servicer is required to provide mortgage loan relief to certain distressed borrowers and a refinancing program to certain current borrowers who would not otherwise qualify for a refinance.
+The mortgage loan relief and refinancing program are required to be through one or more of the forms of consumer relief and a refinancing program set out in Exhibit D ("Consumer Relief").
 These forms of Consumer Relief consist of: